kparc/kcc/README.md

 ### apples and oranges

-Many things can only be understood in comparison.
-For a quick intermission, compare the functionality of these two programs:
+Quick intermission.
+Many things can only be understood in comparison, so compare the functionality of these two programs:

 ```java